generate the private key openssl ecparam -out client.key.pem -name prime256v1 -genkey -noout # convert the private key from pem to der format (needed by some clients) openssl ec -in client.key.pem -outform DER -out client.key.der # generate the certificate openssl req -new -key client.key.pem -x509 

 The thumbprint can be added manually, or by clicking the certificate icon and selecting the PEM encoded certificate from your filesystem.

 Use a CA to authenticate all certificates that have been signed by the same CA. Currently the CA method requires a single CA certificate that directly signs the client certificates, use of intermediate CAs is not supported.
-Additionally, each CA certificate is identified uniquely by its Distinguished Name (DN) and can only be added must be globally unique.
-As such, the same CA certificate cannot be used in multiple accounts.
+Additionally, each CA certificate is identified uniquely by its Distinguished Name (DN) must have a globally unique DN or else an error will be reported.
+As such, the same CA certificate, or a CA certificate with the same DN as an existing certificate cannot be used in multiple accounts.